SuperOfficeDocs/superoffice-docs/user-guide/en/company/screen/index.md

 [!include[Intro](../includes/company-screen-intro.md)]

-In the **Company** screen, every record in the database is displayed like an index card.
-A record in a database contains all the information that has been entered for a company.
+In the **Company** screen, every record in the database is displayed like an index card, containing all information for that company.

-To move backwards and forwards between companies, click the previous/next buttons (![icon][img2] ![icon][img1]) at the bottom right of the cards.
+To move between companies, click the previous/next buttons (![icon][img2] ![icon][img1]) at the bottom right of the cards.

 You can search for specific companies based on criteria that you specify.
 You can also write documents, generate follow-ups and create new companies and contacts.